mdn/wiki-revision-history/README.md

 That list of usernames is similar to the list in `revisions.csv` except their, each username is made distinct and in order of most recently touched first.

+## About the integrity of this file

+**We do NOT accept pull requests to this history.**
+This record is carefully protected to be accurate and unaltered.
+If you want to show your involvement, you can share the URL to the file on this GitHub repo.
+In fact, it's better to do that then to download the CSV file if you want to send it to a prospective employer or school application.

 ## License

 [See LICENSE.md](LICENSE.md).